-The sharing of food and knowledge on site can be interpreted as a social currency between gardeners who, in the lack of monetary wealth, exchange resources with an expectation being built that this favour might be returned.
+The sharing of food and knowledge on site can be interpreted as a social currency between gardeners who exchange resources with an expectation being built that this favour might be returned.
 There is a prosperity evoked through Megan’s use of the term “wealth of knowledge” and rather than being frugal with this wealth, Megan suggests that this was something which was generously shared.
 The description that she was “barely” able to walk past other tenants’ plots without being offered assistance or produce, creates an image of a rich social hub, where members of the allotment community are keen to help one another.
 For Megan, as a new tenant, the social etiquette that this sharing represented was an essential aspect of her experience.
 It helped her to become more integrated into the allotment community as well as find her way as a gardener.

 For Bombadil, the knowledge sharing on site allowed him to connect with other working-class people: